VinylMusicPlayer/VinylMusicPlayer/app/src/main/java/com/poupa/vinylmusicplayer/discog/README.md

 - [x] Replace DelayedTaskThread by the standard AsyncTask (or any more modern alternative)

+- [ ] show empty genre as 'unknown'

+- [ ] refresh discog on blacklist update (put a folder in the blacklist after indexation, those title will remain inside a genre category for some time before being removed)

+- [ ] 'sort by date added' on album tab is not correct

 ## Misc todo

 - [ ]  Investigate why the notification play/pause state doesnt reflect the current playback state